 The LEPC has renewed, improved, and expanded upon the Mining Sector Employment Timeline which was previously developed in 2014 by the NSWPB while operating as a local board.
 This sectoral labour projection tool identifies ‘real time’ projections of specific occupational labour demands of nine (9) Mining project developments within Northwestern Ontario.
 Expected outcomes of the development of this updated tool:

 Information workshops will be provided across the LEPC district to provide community members with a better understanding of how labour market information and data can be accessed and used to inform policy decisions.
 This interactive half day workshop will provide participants with a hands on opportunity to learn how and where to access local data, and demonstrate how data can be used to inform decision making.
-If you are interested in participating in one of our upcoming workshops, please fill out the form below.
+If you are interested, sign up today!

 The Census is an excellent source of labour market information at the community level, but only occurs every five years.
 A common message we heard in our discussions with community members was that it would be valuable to have access to Census measures on a more frequent basis.